SystemsApproach/ops/provision.rst

        more detail in Chapter 4.

-When a cloud is built from a combination of virtual and physical resources, as is the case for a hybrid cloud like like Aether, we need a seamless way to accommodate both.
+When a cloud is built from a combination of virtual and physical resources, as is the case for a hybrid cloud like Aether, we need a seamless way to accommodate both.
 To this end, our approach is to first overlay a *logical structure* on top of hardware resources, making them roughly equivalent to the virtual resources we get from a commercial cloud provider.
 This results in a hybrid scenario similar